Skip to content

 Ubuntu Linux activities overview Terminal search

-Once the Terminal window is open, type the following command and press Enter to hide the button:
+Once the Terminal window is open, type this command and press Enter to hide the button:

 gsettings set org.gnome.desktop.lockdown disable-log-out true

-If you want to bring the Log Out button back later, type this command instead:
+If you want to bring the Log Out button back later, use this command instead:

 gsettings reset org.gnome.desktop.lockdown disable-log-out